scania/corporate-ui/readme.md

 ## Tech Stack

 Corporate UI outputs browser native code such as JavaScript, CSS and HTML.
 Although, behind the scenes a variety of tools are used.
-The technical infrastructure currently includes; Bootstrap, Sass, StencilJS, Redux, TSX, Travis, NPM, Gulp, esLint, Prettiy, Webpack and Storybook.
+The technical infrastructure currently includes; Bootstrap, Sass, StencilJS, Redux, TSX, Travis, NPM, Gulp, esLint, Prettier, Jest, Puppeteer, Webpack and Storybook.

 ## Join us on Slack